collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 logo: string = defaultLogoUrl
 ```
 URL to the logo image for the application, displayed in the upper left corner of each screen.
 By default, the bundled CollectionSpace logo is used.
+Any URL allowed in the `src` attribute of the HTML [`img`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) tag may be specified, including relative URLS, `http` URLs, and [`data` URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 ### mediaSnapshotSort
 ```